 Do keep in mind that this is simply the average babysitting rate.
 Other factors such as the number of children, additional tasks, and amount of experience also have an impact on how much a babysitter may cost.
 Want to learn more about how exactly these factors can impact the babysitting rate?
 Read more about determining how much to pay the babysitter below!

 On average, babysitters ask around $15.85 for babysitting.
 However, as we mentioned earlier this can differ depending on the babysitter and situation.
 Factors such as knowledge and experience of the babysitter, the number of children, and other tasks that the babysitter may have to do can influence whether the babysitting rate is higher or lower than the average babysitting rate.

 When determining how much to pay the babysitter it is important to first look at the minimum wage and how it applies to the situation.
 With this, you can see what a person of a certain age is legally entitled to earn.
 The minimum wage in Canada differs slightly depending on the province.
-In Alberta for example, the minimum wage is $15.00.
-On the other hand, the minimum wage in New Brunswick is $11.75 (source).
-The minimum wages of the remaining provinces lie somewhere in between.
+In Nunavut for example, the minimum wage is $16.00.
+On the other hand, the minimum wage in New Brunswick is $13.75 (source).
+The minimum wages of the other provinces lie somewhere in between.
 In some provinces, minimum wage is lower based on student status or field of employment.
 Keep in mind that this is the minimum hourly wage.
 Factors such as knowledge, experience, and extra responsibilities or requirements can increase the average hourly rate.